© Shutterstock

 Prescription medication

 - If none of the above is working sufficiently for you, it may be advisable to get prescription medication from your doctor.
-Looking to take on a healthier diet?
-Look no further than here!
+See also: Tips for keeping your bladder healthy

 © Shutterstock